Medical Recruiting Insights

 1. Avoiding Burnout

-Physician burnout is not unique to the new year, of course, but it is the perennial challenge faced by physicians more than other.
+Physician burnout is not unique to the new year, of course, but it is the perennial challenge faced by physicians more than others.
 Between 2013 and 2017, levels of burnout reported by physicians of all specialties increased.
 In addition to the internal stresses inherent in the nature of their profession, external pressures have multiplied, ranging from uncertainty about reimbursements, productivity losses from conversion to electronic health records (EHR) and emphasis on reporting quality measures, and strain from the shortage of physicians.
 Burnout causes negative effects on a personal as well as professional level, not only impacting individual levels of satisfaction and commitment to the job but also affecting the quality of patient care.
 Burnout may contribute to increased turnover rates, leaving facilities struggling to fill staffing and care gaps.